![]() |

 --no-gui This overrides a previous -g or --gui

-setting and reads the default merge tool will be read from the configured
+merge tool from the configured merge.tool variable.

 -O<orderfile> Process files in the order specified in the

 <orderfile>, which has one shell glob pattern per line.
-This overrides
+This

-the diff.orderFile configuration variable (see git-config(1)).
+overrides the diff.orderFile configuration variable (see

-To cancel diff.orderFile, use -O/dev/null.
+git-config(1)).
+To cancel diff.orderFile, use

-case your tool is not in the PATH.
+case your tool is not in the $PATH.

 mergetool.<tool>.cmd Specify the command to invoke the specified merge tool.